benjaminpotter/MNISTImplementation/README.md

 ## Starting the Application

+### `npm run front`
+This will start the react development server.
+The app should automatically open in a new tab.

-### `npm start`
+### `npm run back`

-This runs the react app dev server (which we are using in production).
-Your browser should open to the homepage but if not use the link below:
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-###  `python website/src/predictor/main.py`

-This starts the backend python predictor API.
+This will start the python prediction API.
+Make sure you have the necessary dependencies installed (see Dependencies below).

+## Dependencies
+ReactJS and NodeJS are required to run the front end app.
+Python requires Tensorflow, Pickle, Flask and others.
+See website/src/predictor/main.py for more information.